-We plot the bath spectral functions, sinc functions, and the corresponding time averaged heat currents and power, as obtained from Eq. (\ref{Jhc}) in Figs. \ref{Gsinc} - \ref{refr}.
+We plot quasi-Lorentzian bath spectral functions and the sinc functions in Figs. \ref{Gsinc}a and \ref{Gsinc}b, and the corresponding time averaged heat currents and power (see Eq. \eqref{Jhc}) for the heat engine regime in Fig. \ref{Gsinc}c.
+We do the same for super-Ohmic bath spectral functions in Figs. \ref{supohm}a, \ref{supohm}b and \ref{supohm}c.
+The corresponding heat currents and powers for the refrigerator regimes are shown in Figs. \ref{refr}a and \ref{refr}b.
 The Markovian approximation: ${\rm sinc}(x) \propto \delta(x)$ in Eq. \eqref{rwaTsinc} reproduces the correct heat currents and power only in the limit of slow modulation ($\tau_{\rm C} \gg \tau_{\rm B}$).
-By contrast, the Markovian approximation reproduces the exact efficiency for both slow and fast modulation rates (see Fig. \ref{effcop}).
+By contrast, the Markovian approximation reproduces the exact efficiency for both slow and fast modulation rates (see Fig. \ref{effcop}a).
 Thus, although the efficiency grows as $\tau_{\rm S}$ decreases, it is still limited by the Carnot bound.